ebillen/abrp2gpx/README.md

 - python 3

 The script is tested with python 3.6 in an Linux environment.
-However, it should run in Wind***ws envirenmtents also, but this is not tested.
+However, it should run in Wind***ws environments also, but this is not tested.

 ## Installation
 Download and install the script.
 If needed, make it an executable using the command "chmod +x abrp2gpx.py".